-Uber launches a freight platform in German rivaling with local companies to hold on to Europe’s $500 billion trucking market.
+Uber launches a freight platform in German rivaling local companies to hold on to Europe’s $500 billion trucking market.

 Germany is the second European overseas expansion for Uber as earlier this fall Uber announced its beginning with the Netherlands.
 Founded in 2017, Uberfreight has generated impressively in the US.
 The unit has around 30,000 active users, with 12% of truckers in the US.

 In the United States Uber connects around 48 states with $US125 million revenue in quarterly.
 But it won’t be easy in German.
-Founder Travis Kalanick said that it had met oppositions from local companies, taxis, and even the courts.
+Founder Travis Kalanick said that it had met opposition from local companies, taxis, and even the courts.

 However, Uber has been in consultation with the German officials to get some back support for its freight platform and hence is all ready to compete with the local firms, including Berlin-based startup sender, which has raised $US70 million.